gridbugs/hackmd-posts/ocaml-ecosystem-surprises.md

 If you are a seasoned OCaml user I'm interested to know what specific issues bother you about tooling and how you work around them.
 Do your frustrations line up with mine?
-Are they echoed in [OCFS's 2022 OCaml User Survey](https://ocaml-sf.org/docs/2022/ocaml-user-survey-2022.pdf).
+Are they echoed in [OCSF's 2022 OCaml User Survey](https://ocaml-sf.org/docs/2022/ocaml-user-survey-2022.pdf).
 Do you have some entirely new issue I might not have heard about yet?
 Complain to me!